ruangrith-ri/MDT112-Example-Markdown-File/README.md

 > This line is part of the same quote.

 > Blockquotes are very handy in email to emulate reply text
-> This line is part of the same quote.
+> This line is part of the same quot

 Quote break.